bparanj/coding-skill/_posts/2019-07-11-in-person-interview-tips.md

 You also want to describe before you start coding how you plan on tackling the problem.
 Through that process of saying, well I plan on solving this problem using data structure x.
 And as you talk through how data structure x is going to be used you'll realize well, maybe data structure x wasn't the right fit.
 They may even prompt you, well, maybe you should try thinking about other data structures.

 It's important to give them a high level overview before you start coding.
 As you are working through the problem, the more you can talk to the interviewer about your thinking process, the better.

+There is information they have intentionally withheld in order to see if you pick up on it.
+So pick out a couple of reasonable algorithms to consider, mention them to the interviewer and ask for whatever information you would need to narrow down the choices.

 In a way they're testing you more on your thinking process, and how you go about solving problems than they are about solving specific problems during the interview.